CKA Birla Group: BirlaNu (formerly HIL Limited)

-HIL Limited (now BirlaNu), formerly Hyderabad Industries Limited, is the owner of brands such as Charminar (asbestos based cement sheets), Birla Aerocon (AAC Blocks), and Charminar Fortune (Asbestos free roofing sheets).
+BirlaNu, formerly Hyderabad Industries Limited, is the owner of brands such as Charminar (asbestos based cement sheets), Birla Aerocon (AAC Blocks), and Charminar Fortune (Asbestos free roofing sheets).
 The company operates in the construction materials, machinery, industrial supplies, components, and logistics network domains.
 HIL Limited operates in India and Germany.
 BirlaNu (HIL Limited) has been at the centre of many controversies over the years related to its use of asbestos in its key offering - Charminar.
-Despite the known ill effects and carcinogenic properties of asbestos, Asbestos sheets are still the largest offering of the organisation, however, it is taking conscious efforts to extend its portfolio of non-asbestos roofing products.
+Despite the known ill effects and carcinogenic properties of asbestos, Asbestos sheets are still the largest offering of the organisation.

 Orient Electric

-Orient Electric, previously known as Calcutta Electrical Manufacturing Company was acquired by Orient Paper in 1954.
+Orient Electric, previously known as Calcutta Electrical Manufacturing Company, was acquired by Orient Paper in 1954.
 The company operates in two segments, Electrical Consumer Durables (ECD) and Lighting and Switchgear.
 It is one of the largest manufacturers of fans in India.
-The company operates manufacturing facilities in Faridabad, Haryana, Noida, Hyderabad and Kolkata.
-It has a strong presence in the North and Western markets in India.
-The company holds approximately a 20 percent market share in India as of 2016.
-It holds a 60% overall market share, and in the premium segment, it has a 40% market share as of 2018.
+The company operates manufacturing facilities in Faridabad, Haryana, Noida, Hyderabad and Kolkata, and has a presence in the North and Western markets in India.

 CK Birla Healthcare

-The company operates in the healthcare sector, with two CK Birla Hospital locations in Delhi NCR, one in Punjabi Bagh and the other in Gurugram.
-The company operates a network of fertility clinics under the name Birla Fertility & IVF, specializing in in-vitro fertilization (IVF), egg freezing, and fertility testing.
+The company operates two CK Birla Hospital locations in Delhi NCR, one in Punjabi Bagh and the other in Gurugram.
+The company operates fertility clinics under the name Birla Fertility & IVF, specializing in in-vitro fertilization (IVF), egg freezing, and fertility testing.